net-lisias-kspu/KerbalObjectInspector/GameData/KerbalObjectInspector/README.txt

-﻿
-Kerbal Object Inspector
+﻿Kerbal Object Inspector
-v0.1.0: Release
+v1.0: Release

 This software is provided "as-is" with no warranties.